getporter/porter/docs/content/end-users/connect-registry.md

 Before running a Porter command that requires authentication, first run `docker login REGISTRY` to authenticate.
 For example, use `docker login` to authenticate to Docker Hub or `docker login ghcr.io` for GitHub Container Registry.

+## Connect to an Insecure Registry

+There are two situations where Porter considers a registry to be insecure: [the registry is not secured with TLS](#connect-to-an-unsecured-registry) or [the registry uses an untrusted TLS certificate](#connect-to-a-registry-secured-with-an-untrusted-certificate).
+The \--insecure-registry flag can be specified for any command that accepts a \--reference flag.

+### Prerequisites

+Your Docker engine must be [configured with any insecure registries](https://docs.docker.com/registry/insecure/).

-## Connect to an Unsecured Registry
+### Connect to an Unsecured Registry

 An unsecured registry communicates using HTTP instead of HTTPS.
 Porter automatically uses HTTP to communicate with local registries running on the loopback IP address, such as localhost or 127.x.x.x.